ArnavS11/visual-search-engine/README.md

 Instructions to run:

-Install the required packages.
+1. Install the required packages -
+    Packages Required(latest versions unless specified otherwise):
+    Anaconda
+    Pytorch
+    Elasticsearch and elasticsearch-py (Elastic Search 6.0)
+    Scipy
+    Numpy
+    Flask

-Run app.py
+2. Run app.py

-Submit any .jpg image of a car via the GUI in app.py, for an expected output of the 4 most similiar(relevant) images in the dataset.
+3. Submit any .jpg image of a car via the GUI in app.py, for an expected output of the 4 most similiar(relevant) images in the dataset.